April 19, 2015, Judean Desert, Israel

 It will not!

-The Israeli military and counter terror groups continue to improve, because it is not a business.
+The Israeli military and counter-terror forces continue to improve, because it is not a business.
 We grow because we care about the people.
 Every new situation demands more thinking, more innovation, we are never content.
-What we do it is never good enough.
-Our stolen is "Not good enough."
+Whatever we do, we feel it is not good enough.
+Our slogan is "Not good enough."

 Please note the difference.